 Each frame is made bespoke and we obtain quote for clients individually.
 Kilos portrait was framed by Amanda using our Windsor Wash frame.
 This is one of our favourites for our pencils drawings as it works beautifully with the graphite, we have added some photos below.
 The inner mount colours can vary depending on your requirements.
 With Kilos we opted for a mind grey blue colour to bring out Kilos eyes.
 In other portraits we have used a lighter pale grey and a warm brown tone.
 Everything and anything is possible - just let us know your ideas.

-We hope that you have enjoyed this page of information on our dog portraits process.
-If you have any questions you are more than welcome to email or telephone us in the studio at any time.
-We look forward to seeing your photos and working with you soon.
+We hope that you have enjoyed our page on following a live commission and our dog portraits process.
+Any questions, please do email or telephone us here in the studio at any time.
+We look forward to seeing your photographs and working with you on a portrait soon.